 It does this by objectively measuring a HGV driver’s direct view and awarding the HGV a star rating from zero (poor) to five (excellent) which is indicative of the level of risk to people walking and cycling near the vehicle.

-Failure to comply will result in fines against both the vehicle and driver.
+Failure to comply results in fines against both the vehicle and driver.
 Want to know more about DVS and whether it affects you?
 Click here to see our DVS compliant Safety System equipment or contact us for further information.

 The Fleet Operator Recognition Scheme (FORS) is a voluntary accreditation scheme for fleet operators.
 Its purpose is to raise the level of quality within fleet operations, and to demonstrate which operators are achieving.